derekantrican/BambuLabsListener/README.md

 # BambuLabsListener

-This is a listener & notifier for Bambu Labs printers using MQTT to listen on the messages the printer sends and provide print notifications via Discord
+This is a listener & notifier for Bambu Labs printers using MQTT to listen on the messages the printer sends and provide print notifications via Discord.

+### AT THIS TIME, THIS CODE IS ONLY TO SERVE AS AN EXAMPLE - NOT A SOLUTION
+While this works (and is enough for my needs) this is meant to just be a starting point & inspiration for other developers.
+I don't have the capacity at this time to take on & support another project.

 _This has only been tested on a P1P as that's the only printer I have.
 If you have a X1C and are willing to test this out, please visit https://github.com/derekantrican/BambuLabsListener/issues/2_